JackBorah/get-wow-data/README.md

 - [License](#License)

 ## Features
-Currently only a subset of the available APIs can be pulled from.
-- search a bunch of APIs
+Supported APIs (see [this](https://develop.battle.net/documentation/world-of-warcraft/game-data-apis) for a complete list of APIs provided by blizzard)
-- get an access token
-- get realms and connected realms APIs
+- Connected Realms
+- Items
+    - Icons
+- Auctions
+- Professions
-- get profession APIs
+    - Recipes
-- get item APIs
+    - Icons
-- get auction house API
-- get wow token API
+- Wow Token

 ## Installing
 Getwowdata is avilable on PyPi: